Of late, I’ve been obsessed with drawing chibi characters.

 This will help us draw the face very easily.

-So, first, I’m going to draw a circle.
+So, first, I’m going to draw a circle and a cross-section inside the circle.

 Easy enough, right?